• Skip to primary navigation

 With machine learning, all possible relevant factors are taken into account.
 When academic advisors can review the data in a timely manner, they’ll be able to reach out proactively to at-risk students and provide personalized solutions to keep students from needing to cancel their enrollment.

 Another compelling machine learning application comes in the form of chatbots for colleges and universities.
 Several universities use chatbots to increase student satisfaction and increase student retention rates.
-Bethel University, for example, was able to improve its student retention rate just one semester after they introduced their chatbot.
+Bethel University, for example, was able to improve its student retention rate just one semester after it introduced its chatbot.

-Their chatbot would use data collected to identify students that were on the verge of failing classes and connected them with the appropriate tutors.
-It was able to identify students who were struggling in their academic performance or not enjoying their experience due to being lonely or homesick and recommending opportunities for engagement with people with similar interests.
+Their chatbot would use data collected to identify students that were on the verge of failing classes and connect them with the appropriate tutors.
+It was able to identify students who were struggling with their academic performance or not enjoying their experience due to being lonely or homesick and recommend opportunities for engagement with people with similar interests.

-Their chatbot was even able to identify 32 students that we’re seriously thinking about dropping out and was able to notify the student services staff.
+Their chatbot was even able to identify 32 students that we were seriously thinking about dropping out and was able to notify the student services staff.
 Thanks to early intervention, all 32 students re-enrolled.

 With help from machine learning, these schools successfully used valuable student data and reached out to students before they dropped out.
 Since machine learning systems improve as users interact with them more, the ability to create individualized plans for at-risk students will likely only improve.